dloumeau/dloumeau.github.io/README.md

 <img src="https://user-images.githubusercontent.com/78128831/213442149-1a46669f-3039-4565-b31f-9c2187267431.jpg" width="33%" height="33%">

 The files below refer to one of my data science classes, “Wicked Problems.”
 At the beginning of the semester, I chose to analyze data regarding Cambodia as a developing country.
 For the next few months, I then used a number of different data sets that described this country’s health sites, population, births, roads, cities/towns, and other local measurements of human development.
-Files under the DS Reflection tab contain my responses to class readings and prompts related to contemporary data science issues.
+In addition, files found under the DS Reflection tab contain my responses to class readings and prompts related to contemporary data science issues.

 ## Challenge Questions:
 - [First Challenge Question 2/5](CHALLENGE_QUESTION.html)